 Parental engagement, a whole school approach

-Susie will also be presenting with Yoan Tranholm Reed, a health professional with an MA in International Child Studies, King’s College London, with emphasis on International Child Protection, International Children’s rights, International Comparative Education and Parental engagement in Sex Education.
+Susie will also be presenting with Yoan Tranholm Reed, a health professional with an MA in International Child Studies, King’s College London, with emphasis on International Child Protection, International Children’s rights, International Comparative Education and Parental engagement in Sexuality Education.

 Join us in the Capital of Europe!
 Home to the European Union, the Smurfs, hundreds of international organizations and soon a diverse group of international school counselors for a long weekend of learning, connecting and fun!

 Brussels, known for its history, chocolate, waffles, beer and mussels, promises to be a feast for your senses.

 Susie has worked exclusively with international schools for the past ten years.
 She has a wealth of experience from across the world in delivering Comprehensive Sexuality Education (CSE) to students and running professional development training for staff.
 Her holistic and developmentally-appropriate approach to CSE is specific to internationals schools and the unique cultures within which they operate.

 She supports and works with school leaders to improve CSE teacher training standards and professional development.
 Her objective is to make teachers and counselors confident and skilled in delivering an age-appropriate and whole-school approach to the topic.
 She has also worked on policy development, curriculum planning and implementation.

 Her approach is to help educators empower students to take responsibility for their own sexual health, social and emotional well-being by providing the appropriate information, skills and values needed to build healthy, happy and respectful relationships.
 She believes that cultural sensitivities to sexuality education is improved by parental involvement, facilitated through her parent information sessions.